sherryduong93/chasestadiumimpact/README.md

 <br>**Null Hypothesis: Fire Department Calls & Police Incidents during event dates will be the same as non-event dates
 <br> Alternative Hypothesis: Fire Department Calls & Police Incidents during event dates will be higher than non-event dates
 <br> Alpha: 0.05**
-<br> Methodology: Conducted MannWhitneyU Test and T-Test on both sample populations (#Calls/Incidents on Event Dates vs. #Calls/Incidents not on event dates) In the data, there were outliers in both datasets on 12/20/2019, 1/11/2020.
+<br> Methodology: Conducted MannWhitneyU Test and T-Test on both sample populations (#Calls/Incidents on Event Dates vs. #Calls/Incidents not on event dates).
+In the data, there were outliers in both datasets on 12/20/2019, 1/11/2020.
 Removed these points from the data.
 <br>![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonScatter_fire.png)
 <br>![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonBox_Police.png)
 <br><br>